 Bournemouth skies come alive at the annual airshow

 One of the hottest events on the town’s entertainment calendar, the Bournemouth Air Festival in August-September welcomes more than a million people every year to this thrilling family spectacle.
 The event makes headlines around the world and has been voted one of the ten best air shows on the planet by USA Today.
 The Air Festival is absolutely free and has attracted more than seven million people to the resort since it started back in 2008.
 The event also has a charitable purpose and has raised close to hundreds of thousands of pounds for various Air Festival charities (nominated by the participating Armed Forces).

 The air show is rapidly becoming one of the top tourist events in the country, a fact recognised by the prestigious national GOLD award it received in 2015 from Visit England.
-So don’t miss this summer’s event, the Bournemouth Air Festival’s tenth year, from 31 August to 3 September 2017.
+So don’t miss summer 2018’s event, the Bournemouth Air Festival’s eleventh year, from 30 August to 2 September 2018.
 Get your camera ready, pick the best vantage point on the beach and brace yourself for another dazzling aerobatics display.

 Award-winning seasonal spectacle

 Whizzing across the seafront, hundreds of miles an hour, the speed, sheer power and aerobatic versatility of the participating planes is without doubt an awe-inspiring, adrenalin-pumping spectacle.
 From retired war planes to the latest airborne innovations, it’s a spectacular showcase of engineering and flight mastery.

 Since 2008 the Air Festival has attracted millions of spectators to our picturesque coastal resort, enjoying the skies painted with colourful planes expertly flown by the bravest and boldest pilots.
 The event brings a new level of thrill to the popular summer season, with visitors spilling into the resort’s landmark hotels and quaint B&Bs wanting to bag a beach-side seat in the thick of the action.
 Alternatively take a pew at one of the town’s smart restaurants, cocktail bars or browse around the fairground rides and stalls while keeping your eyes on the skies waiting for that thrilling rumble of the Red Arrows Display Team.